Gnomey123/PowerMode/README.md

+# This fork enables the use of the "Better Battery" Option for some windows laptops (such as the Framework 16)

 # PowerMode
 Allows you to change the powermode from the taskbar, like you could in Windows 10 with the slider in the battery menu